Blog 3, part 1 of 2, of the series ‘Possible impacts of the current pandemic on international negotiation processes’.

 |Looking at the MFF, the Parliament’s ability to only accept or reject the Council’s work, as per the Treaties, can stall if not undo the progress made up until this stage.
 At one point during the 2020 negotiations, the Parliament’s negotiating team even walked out of a meeting with the Council Presidency team, in protest against the Council’s position on the raising of the MFF ceilings.
 The fact that the Parliament must formally approve the MFF means they can engage in such a strategy to make their point heard and effectively stall the negotiations.
 These examples illustrate how institutional priorities can impact the negotiation process.|

 We hope you’re enjoying our discussion so far.
-We’ll leave it here for now but fear not, our exploration of EU negotiations will continue next week.
-Stay tuned for part 3.2 where we will head further down the rabbit hole of EU negotiations and illustrate some of the other characteristics unique to Brussels negotiations …
+We’ll leave it here for now but fear not, our exploration of EU negotiations will continue in the next blog.
+Read part 3.2 where we head further down the rabbit hole of EU negotiations and illustrate some of the other characteristics unique to Brussels negotiations …